 Leave the Buts Out of It

-When you follow an apology with the word but, you’re essentially negating the apology.
-You’re saying that even though you’re sorry, there was a god reason, so the complaint is unfounded.
-This is not a good way to make your apology sound sincere.
+When you follow an apology with the word, you’re essentially negating the apology.
+You’re saying that even though you’re sorry, there was a good reason, so the complaint is unfounded.
+This is not an excellent way to make your apology sound sincere.

 Back in 2012, a rogue Kitchen Aid employee posted an extremely offensive tweet about Barack Obama’s grandmother, who had recently passed away.
-Kitchen Aid immediately deleted the tweet and apologized, and while it would have been really easy to say, “We’re sorry, but the tweet was made by an employee who does not represent the Kitchen Aid brand and is no longer with the company,” that’s not what they did.
+Kitchen Aid immediately deleted the tweet and apologized.
+While it would have been straightforward to say, “We’re sorry, but the tweet was made by an employee who does not represent the Kitchen Aid brand and is no longer with the company,” that’s not what they did.

-Not a but to be seen.
-The apology is much more sincere when the buts are left out of it.
+There is not a but to be seen.
+The apology is much more sincere when the buts are left out.

 Apologize Quickly